Environmental Assessment

 Therefore, a well-designed LCA allows us to classify, analyze, and deconstruct the steps in a production process.
 Quality assessments using modern methods are easy to maintain.
 Experts construct them layer-by-layer to provide a range of perspectives according to their needs.

-How do you Conduct a Life Cycle Assessment?
+How do you conduct a Life Cycle Assessment?

 Clearly, the more you know about your product, the better your model becomes.
 A product bill of materials (BOM) is a great starting point.
 Other valuable considerations include supply chain, environmental regulation, transportation, and warehousing information.